-- 2.27 The policies in this part of the Neighbourhood Plan seek to improve movement around the area for the whole community.
+- 2.25 The policies in this part of the Neighbourhood Plan seek to improve movement around the area for the whole community.
 Measures to promote walking and cycling will be supported along with measures to increase accessibility to local amenities.
 There is also an aspiration to seek to deliver creative solutions that add to traffic calming measures within the Neighbourhood Plan area in appropriate streets. - During the consultation, residents gave feedback that the area was in a good sustainable location with diverse and reliable transport links.
 Other positive feedback included the canal towpath (in the Royal Borough of Kensington and Chelsea), providing links to the wider area, and that the area is easy to walk around.
 However the consultation also included feedback on challenges the area faces such as concerns about road maintenance and a lack of cycle parking.
-Residents identified that the Ladbroke Grove/Harrow Road junction needs a safe pedestrian crossing. - 2.29 The Mayor's Healthy Streets Agenda is pursued through these policies, as set out in Healthy Streets for London (2017).
+Residents identified that the Ladbroke Grove/Harrow Road junction needs a safe pedestrian crossing. - 2.27 The Mayor's Healthy Streets Agenda is pursued through these policies, as set out in Healthy Streets for London (2017).
 Other mayoral initiatives, like the STARS accreditation for local schools, and the use of London Cycling Design Guide will be encouraged.

-- 2.30 Establish a safer and more pleasant street network that prioritises walking and cycling for all groups and ages, and seeks to minimise air pollution. - Encourage more people to cycle and walk, including supporting children's safe cycling and walking to school - Increase the ease of movement for cyclists at key locations - Increase in the number and quality of cycle parking, including on street cycle parking and sheltered secure residential cycle storage
+- 2.28 Establish a safer and more pleasant street network that prioritises walking and cycling for all groups and ages, and seeks to minimise air pollution. - Encourage more people to cycle and walk, including supporting children's safe cycling and walking to school - Increase the ease of movement for cyclists at key locations - Increase in the number and quality of cycle parking, including on street cycle parking and sheltered secure residential cycle storage

-Improving cycling infrastructure
+Improving the cycling environment

-Development proposals, where appropriate, will be required to be supported by measures to improve road safety, air quality, and facilities for cyclists, subject to the published cycle standards set out by the London Plan.
-Measures will be expected to:
+Major development proposals will be required to be supported by measures to improve road safety, air quality, and facilities for cyclists, subject to the published cycle standards set out by the London Plan.
+Proposals that:

-- a) Provide cycle parking at key services and facilities where appropriate - b) Provide sheltered, secure cycle storage for residents where appropriate
+- a) Provide cycle parking at key services and facilities - b) Provide sheltered and secure cycle storage for residents will be supported in principle.

-2.31 Lack of parking provision for cyclists was identified as an issue during the consultation.
-Policy 7 seeks to deliver the provision of improved cycle parking for both residents and visitors to local amenities.
-The London Plan sets out standards for cycle parking and Appendix 2 of Westminster's Draft City Plan includes further information on cycle parking standards for new developments.
+2.29 Lack of parking provision for cyclists was identified as an issue during the consultation.
+Policy 6 seeks to deliver the provision of improved cycle parking for both residents and visitors to local amenities.